Dassault Super Mystère: Design and development

 The Super Mystère represents the final step in evolution, which began with the Dassault Ouragan and progressed through the Mystère II/III and Mystère IV.
 While earlier Mystère variants could attain supersonic speeds only in a dive, the Super Mystère could exceed the speed of sound in level flight.
 This was achieved thanks to the new thin wing with 45° of sweep (compared with 41° of sweep in the Mystère IV and only 33° in Mystère II) and the use of an afterburner-equipped turbojet engine.

-The first prototype Super Mystère B.1, powered by a Rolls-Royce Avon RA.7R, took to the air on 2 March 1954.
+The first prototype Super Mystère B.1, powered by a Rolls-Royce Avon RA.7R, took to the air on 2 March 1955.
 The aircraft broke the sound barrier in level flight the following day.

 As the Super Mystère B2, sometimes known as the SMB2, the aircraft entered production in 1957.
 The production version differed from the prototype by having a more powerful SNECMA Atar 101G engine.
 A total of 180 Super Mystère B2s were built.

 In 1958, two Super Mystère B.4 prototypes were built.
 Equipped with a new 48° swept wing and a more powerful SNECMA Atar 9B engine, the aircraft were capable of Mach 1.4.
 Production never materialized because the faster Dassault Mirage III was entering service.

 In 1973, the Israeli Air Force and Honduras Air Force upgraded their Super Mystère B2s with a non-afterburning version of the Pratt & Whitney J52-P8A, extended tailpipe, and new avionics.
 In Israeli service these upgraded SMB2s were also known as the IAI Sa'ar (after a Hebrew word meaning "storm").

 Operational history

 France

-The SMB2 was assigned to three fighter squadrons (5th, 10th and 12th) starting in May 1958.
+The SMB2 was assigned to three fighter wings (5th, 10th and 12th) starting in May 1958.
 In November 1977, the last SMB2 of the 1/12 Cambrésis fighter squadron made its last flight, thus closing 19 years of service with the Armée de l'Air.
 About fifteen aircraft from this squadron were then assigned to the Rochefort air technician school.
 Aircraft no.90 12-YQ was assigned to the Cité de l'Air Military Training Center, at 122 Chartres-Champhol Air Base.